Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 Before going into details about the Wasm port itself, I want to provide a little bit of justification for this decision.
 There are a [variety](https://surma.dev/things/js-to-asc/) [of](https://www.usenix.org/system/files/atc19-jangda.pdf) [writeups](https://mrale.ph/blog/2018/02/03/maybe-you-dont-need-rust-to-speed-up-your-js.html) that have pretty much the same message that about boils down to "writing things in Wasm doesn't automatically mean that they're going to be fast or faster than JavaScript."
 This is a valid point for a lot of things; modern JS engines like V8 are almost miraculous in their performance and ability to optimize JavaScript execution.

-However, there are also many situations where WebAssembly is a much more appealing option than JavaScript due to the much higher degree of control it provides over things like memory layout, data types, and code layout behavior like inlining, monomophization, etc.  A tight, hot loop doing number crunching without touching the DOM or interoperating with JS data structures is a quite an ideal target for implementation in Wasm.
+However, there are also many situations where WebAssembly is a much more appealing option than JavaScript due to the much higher degree of control it provides over things like memory layout, data types, and code layout behavior like inlining, monomorphization, etc.  A tight, hot loop doing number crunching without touching the DOM or interoperating with JS data structures is a quite an ideal target for implementation in Wasm.

 ### Initial Port

 My intention with the initial port was to re-write the `computeDerivatives` function in Rust and then make whatever other changes were necessary to glue it to the existing JavaScript code, leaving the bulk of the WebCola codebase as it is and limiting the surface area of the change.
 That would make it easier to implement and test the port since less code changes would be necessary.
 It also helps to keep changes to WebCola's APIs, both internal and external, as limited as possible.

-Since the `computeDerivates` function itself only really does some basic math and array shuffling, porting it to Rust was pretty trivial.
+Since the `computeDerivatives` function itself only really does some basic math and array shuffling, porting it to Rust was pretty trivial.
 The complicated part, however, was managing access to the various input and output buffers that are used by it.
-In the original WebCola library, those buffers live in arrays that are contained in the parent class of the `computeDerivates` method.
+In the original WebCola library, those buffers live in arrays that are contained in the parent class of the `computeDerivatives` method.

 In order for them to be accessed from WebAssembly, they either need to be copied into the WebAssembly heap as arguments or changed to live inside the Wasm heap by default.
 The advantage of the first option is that code changes to the JS code are limited which makes the port easier to manage.
 However, the tradeoff is that the buffers need to be copied into the JS heap every time the function is called.

-Moving the buffers into JS means they can be acessed very easily from the ported Rust code without needing to copy them around between JS and Wasm, at least not in order to run `computeDerivatives`.
+Moving the buffers into JS means they can be accessed very easily from the ported Rust code without needing to copy them around between JS and Wasm, at least not in order to run `computeDerivatives`.
 The tradeoff for that is that setting/getting them from JS requires doing that copying and creating dedicated shim functions to facilitate that.

 I ended up doing a combination of both methods.
-I moved all of the data buffers accessed by `computeDerivates` into Wasm memory, pre-allocating buffers for them.
-I left one of the buffers in JS, the `x` vector which was passed as an argument to `computeDerivates`.
-As it turned out, since the `computeDerivates` function is only called a few times per frame, the cost of copying these buffers is negligible compared to the cost of running the `computeDerivates` function itself, not even showing up on the profiler.
+I moved all of the data buffers accessed by `computeDerivatives` into Wasm memory, pre-allocating buffers for them.
+I left one of the buffers in JS, the `x` vector which was passed as an argument to `computeDerivatives`.
+As it turned out, since the `computeDerivatives` function is only called a few times per frame, the cost of copying these buffers is negligible compared to the cost of running the `computeDerivatives` function itself, not even showing up on the profiler.

 Since some other WebCola internals access the buffers that were moved into Wasm, I created some shimmed getter and setter methods that pulled from the Wasm module's memory under the hood: